-Couple Tractor/First Semitrailer to Second/ Third Trailers -
+Couple Tractor/First Semitrailer to Second/Third Trailers

-- Couple tractor to first trailer.
-Use the method already described for coupling tractor-semitrailers. - Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
+Couple tractor to first trailer.
+Use the method already described for coupling tractor-semitrailers.

+Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
 Triples rig is now complete.

-Uncouple Triples-trailer Rig -
+Uncouple Triple-trailer Rig

-- Uncouple third trailer by pulling dolly out and then unhitching dolly using method for uncoupling doubles. - Uncouple remainder of rig as you would any doublebottom rig using method already described.
+Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles.

+Uncouple remainder of rig as you would any double-bottom rig using the method already described.